-This August, SDNCentral is publishing a series (view the first, second, and third articles here) on Cisco ACI as it gains momentum.
-Check back weekly for more on Cisco ACI, and be sure to check out SDNCentral’s Cisco Data Center Channel for the latest on Cisco ACI, OpFlex, and a whole lot more.
+This August, SDxCentral is publishing a series (view the first, second, and third articles here) on Cisco ACI as it gains momentum.
+Check back weekly for more on Cisco ACI, and be sure to check out SDxCentral’s Cisco Data Center Channel for the latest on Cisco ACI, OpFlex, and a whole lot more.

 When Cisco’s Application Policy Infrastructure Controller (APIC) began shipping this summer, it was the final piece to click into place for the company’s much-anticipated Application-Centric Infrastructure (ACI).
 But even before ACI’s general release, Cisco had been building its momentum for months.
 By the time APIC hit general release, more than 1,000 customers were waiting in the pipeline.